Advertiser Disclosure

 Epic Day Pass

 Lastly, Vail also offers an Epic Day Pass.
-Not to be confused with a lift ticket, the Epic Day Pass is still technically a season pass, customized to the exact number of days that you choose.
-So, if you’re really organized and know that you’re only going to be skiing or riding for, say, 5 days during the season, then an Epic Day Pass can save you up to 65% off of window lift ticket prices.
+Not to be confused with a lift ticket, the Epic Day Pass is still technically a season pass, customized to the exact number of days you choose.
+So, if you’re organized and know that you’ll only be skiing or riding for 5 days during the season, then an Epic Day Pass can save you up to 65% off of window lift ticket prices.

 A key feature of the Epic Day Pass is that you can choose, for an additional cost, to include the holiday restriction and blackout dates as part of your pass.
-For example, a 5-day pass outside of the holidays will cost you $525 per adult, but if you know you’re going to be skiing during some of the holiday or blackout dates, you can simply pay an extra $94 to remove this restriction.
+For example, a 5-day pass outside of the holidays would cost you $527 per adult, but if you know you’ll be skiing during some of the holiday or blackout dates, you can simply pay an extra $96 to remove this restriction.

 The Epic Day Pass also allows you to visit multiple resorts in the U.S., Whistler Blackcomb in Canada, and Andermatt-Sedrun-Disentis in Switzerland.